-BIO 169 Anatomy and Physiology II 3 3 0 4 Prerequisites: BIO 168
+BIO 169 Anatomy and Physiology II

+omy and Physiology II 3 3 0

+Prerequisites: BIO 168 Corequisites: None

 This course provides a continuation of the comprehensive study of the anatomy and physiology of the human body.
 Topics include the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-base balance, and fluid and electrolyte balance.
-Upon completion, students should be able to demonstrate an indepth understanding of principles of anatomy and physiology and their interrelationships.
+Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
-BIO 175General Microbiology2203Prerequisites:BIO 110, BIO 111, BIO 163, BIO 165, BIO 168Corequisites:None